Goyemon/goyemon-wallet/README.md

 ## Features

+- Pay
+  - Spend your Dai and Ether to purchase something.

+- Save
+  - Lock your Dai to gain interests.
+Think of it as the permisionless version of a saving account in a bank.

+- Borrow
+  - Lock your Eth to borrow Dai.

+- Invest
+  - Do the leverage trading by locking Eth, issuing Dai, exchanging Dai with Eth and then locking Eth again.

+- Exchange
+  - Exchange any Eth and Erc20 tokens.

+![screenshot](./assets/sample_img.png 'Screenshot')

+## Security
 - Control Your Keys
   - keys are stored locally, on your device
-- Make a Loan
-  - Lock your ether and get dai.
-- Pay Back a Loan
-  - Pay back your dai and get your ether back.

-![screenshot](./assets/sample_img.png 'Screenshot')

-## For Users

 ## For Developers

-## How To Build

-To clone and run this application, you'll need [Git](https://git-scm.com) and [Node.js](https://nodejs.org/en/download/) (which comes with [npm](http://npmjs.com)) installed on your computer.
+To run this application, you'll need [Git](https://git-scm.com) and [Node.js](https://nodejs.org/en/download/) (which comes with [npm](http://npmjs.com)) installed on your computer.
 From your command line:

 ```bash
 # Clone this repository